Loenpo Gang

 Loenpo Gang (also known as Lönpo Gang) is a mountain peak in the Himalayas on the border of Nepal and the Tibet Autonomous Region of People's Republic of China.

 Location

 The peak is located at 6979 m above sea level.
-It is part of Jugal Himal range which also consists of following peaks Dorje Lhakpa and Phurbi Chyachu.
+It is part of Jugal Himal range which also consists of following peaks Dorje Lhakpa, Gurkarpo Ri, and Phurbi Chyachu.
 The prominence is 1042 m.

 Climbing history

+The first attempt on the summit was made in 1957, by a British team from the YRC.
+The team withdrew from the mountain after the leader, Crosby Fox, and two sherpas, Mingma Tensing and Lakpa Norbu, were killed in an avalanche.

-The first ascent was made on May 3, 1962, by a Japanese team consisting of Tadashi Morita, and Kazunari Yasuhisa.
+The first ascent was made on 3 May 1962, by a Japanese team consisting of Tadashi Morita, and Kazunari Yasuhisa.

-In 1988, a team of South Korean doctors from Chonnam National University Medical School climbed the peak from a new route.
+In 1988, a team of South Korean doctors from Chonnam National University Medical School climbed the peak from a new route, and reached the summit on 27 September.
 The team consisted of Ryong Yoon-Jae, Cho Suk-Phil, Kwon Hyeon, Hong Woon-Ki, Lee Jeong-Hoon, and Kim Soo-Hyeon.